 Meaning

-“An institution or reform movement that is not selfish, must originate in the recognition of some evil that is adding to the sum of human suffering, or diminishing the sum of happiness.” presents a viewpoint centered on happiness.
-It implies that happiness is found in simple moments and encourages us to remember that happiness is shaped by mindset.
+In the quote “An institution or reform movement that is not selfish, must originate in the recognition of some evil that is adding to the sum of human suffering, or diminishing the sum of happiness.,” the emphasis is on happiness.
+It highlights the thought that happiness is found in simple moments while implying that happiness is shaped by mindset.

 Theme